kshptl/kshptl.github.io/README.md

-I am a data scientist with a background in the pharmaceutical industry.
+I am a data scientist with a background in the bio/pharmaceutical industry.
 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.

 ## **Projects**